mlcommons/medperf/docs/getting_started/benchmark_owner_demo.md

 For this tutorial, we have already developed a demo dataset for the workflow provided in the previous section.
 The dataset can be found in your workspace folder under `mock_chexpert`.
 It is a mock dataset comprising images and labels, which will replace real X-ray images.

-You can test the workflow now that you have three MLCubes and the demo data.
+You can test the workflow now that you have the three MLCubes and the demo data.
 Testing the workflow before submitting any asset to the MedPerf server is usually recommended.

 ## 3. Test your Workflow